digital-land/guidance/content/publish-your-planning-conditions-data/index.md

 ## Format

-You can provide data in one of these formats:
+You should provide data as a CSV.

-* CSV
-* GeoJSON
-* GML
-* Geopackage

-These may be uploaded to a single URL, or served via an OGC WFS or ArcGIS API.

 ## Planning condition dataset